rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 ![Deploy and run transactions](/assets/img/tutorials/first-frontend-web3-injected/image-05.png)

-> NB: Ensure you have test ETH in your wallet, this is needed to deploy the smart contracts, to do this please follow the guide: [using Remix and Metamask with RSK testnet](/tutorials/ethereum-devs/remix-and-metamask-with-rsk-testnet/).
+> Ensure that you have tR-BTC in your wallet, as this is needed to pay gas fees when deploying the smart contracts.
+To do so, please follow this guide: [Using Remix and Metamask with RSK testnet](/tutorials/ethereum-devs/remix-and-metamask-with-rsk-testnet/).

 When a smart contract is deployed with Remix, we can see it in the left panel under deploy and run transactions.